ENGN2912B-2018/ex14-eigen/README.md

 show eigen
 ```

-You will notice that the include directories are mapped to an environmental variable `EIGEN3_INCLUDE_DIR`.
-This variable can be used directyl on the command line when building programs that include `Eigen` in the source file.
+You will notice that the include directories are mapped to an environment variable `EIGEN3_INCLUDE_DIR`.
+This variable can be used directly on the command line when building programs that include `Eigen` in the source file.

 ## Compiling programs with the Eigen library